 - 4-ounce jar with lid or empty mascara tube

-Combine ingredients in a clean jar or empty mascara tube.
-Apply nightly with Q-tips or mascara wand.
-Use daily and you’ll see improvement in 2-4 weeks.
+Combine the ingredients in a clean jar or empty mascara tube.
+Apply nightly with a cotton-tipped swab or mascara wand.
+Use daily and you’ll see improvement in 2–4 weeks.

 2. Argan Lash Conditioning Serum

 These three oils combined create a powerhouse for stimulating hair growth.
-You can even apply it to eyebrows as well if you’re looking to create a thicker and stronger brow line.
+You can even apply it to eyebrows if you’re looking to create a thicker and stronger brow line.

 - 1 teaspoon avocado oil